nadiafernandes/email-service/README.md

 - Focused in fullstack/backend.

 #### Architecture
-- config with the possible environments available, with variables for the databases, ports, root url etc.
+- Config with the possible environments available, with variables for the databases, ports, root url etc.
-- there are available two environments:
+- There are available two environments:
-    -- dev for testing, sending emails for the test subjected inserted, -- prod where the emails are sent for the real subject.
+    1) dev for testing, sending emails for the test subjected inserted,
+    2) prod where the emails are sent for the real subject.
 -- in a more professional case, more environment could be made available. for instance test and acceptance.
 For a test server and a acceptance server.

 - Division between backend and frontend to separate the logic between them.
 - backend consists of:
--- constants where are available error codes,
+1) constants where are available error codes,
--- controllers where the controllers of the api are inserted -- middleware, that could be access verification (available in case of more time), authorization (available in case of more time), other extra verifications that could occur before a api call can be done
+2) controllers where the controllers of the api are inserted
+3) middleware, that could be access verification (available in case of more time), authorization (available in case of more time), other extra verifications that could occur before a api call can be done
--- process, which contains the mailer process itself and the main server that serves the page -- routes with the api calls made available
+4) process, which contains the mailer process itself and the main server that serves the page

-- frontend
+5) routes with the api calls made available

--- images, js files with controllers and services, libraries (resultant from bower install) and frontend views (several pages)
+- frontend structure: images, js files with controllers and services, libraries (resultant from bower install) and frontend views (several pages).
--- in this case i did not have time to create a gulp file to transform an sass file in the css file of the page.
+In this case i did not have time to create a gulp file to transform an sass file in the css file of the page.
 So I used directly an CSS file.

 #### Database choice
 I decided to use mongodb to store the emails, because storing a email as json makes more sense that using a relational database.